Dogs on Ke Ala Hele Makalae

 Key Points in the revised County dog control ordinances:

-• Dogs may be on the Kapaa to Kealia section of Ke Ala Hele Makalae (the East Side's shared-use coastal path) only between Lihi Boat Ramp and Southernmost rest pavilion at Kealia Beach
+• Dogs may be on the entire Kapaa to Ahihi Point section of Ke Ala Hele Makalae (the East Side's shared-use coastal path) between Lihi Boat Ramp and Northern end of the path

 • Dogs may be on the paved portion of the path plus six feet on either side; in comfort, picnic pavilions, and rest stations; and led directly from trail head parking facilities to the path